What is it?

 Are there safety concerns?

-Reishi mushroom can also cause other side effects including dryness of the mouth, throat, and nasal area along with itchiness and rash, stomach upset and diarrhea, dizziness and headache, nosebleed, and bloody stools.
+Reishi mushroom can also cause other side effects including dryness of the mouth, throat, and nose, as well as itchiness and rash, stomach upset and diarrhea, dizziness and headache, nosebleed, and bloody stools.
 Drinking reishi wine can cause a rash.
 Breathing in reishi spores can trigger allergies.

-Special precautions & warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking reishi mushroom if you are pregnant or breast feeding.
+Special precautions & warnings:Pregnancy and breast-feeding: There isn’t enough reliable information to know if reishi mushroom is safe to use when pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Low blood pressure: Reishi mushroom might lower blood pressure.
 There is a concern that it might make low blood pressure worse.
 If your blood pressure is too low, it is best to avoid reishi mushroom.